 Read the full video transcript below

-Hello, and welcome to my weekly video blog.
-And today on A.Vogel Talks Menopause, I’m going to talk about anger and anger outbursts in the menopause.
+Today on A.Vogel Talks Menopause, I’m going to talk about anger and anger outbursts in the menopause.
 Now this is actually a really interesting one.
 Most women will experience a little bit of anger at some point in the menopause.
 I think half the time, it’s life, we’re stressed, we’re overworked, we’re not resting enough, and we can get very irritated and angry.
 But for some women, this can actually be a really serious problem.

 So why does this happen?

 As far as we’re aware, it’s not a direct link of falling oestrogen, but it’s what oestrogen actually does to our control of our emotions.
 I remember a few weeks ago, I was talking about the hormone oxytocin and how that lowers in the menopause and it releases our hold on caring for other people.
 And it is thought that as our oestrogen levels fall, it actually interferes with our emotional control.
 And when that happens, we can then get a lot angrier.
 We are less in control.
 We’re more likely to actually let our anger out, rather than actually holding it in.